MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-function-virtualization/What-s-New-in-RAS-Gateway.md

 For more information, see [RAS Gateway High Availability](../../../sdn/technologies/network-function-virtualization/../../../sdn/technologies/network-function-virtualization/../../../sdn/technologies/network-function-virtualization/RAS-Gateway-High-Availability.md).

-## <a name="bkmk_m"></a>M\+N Gateway Pool Redundancy
+## <a name="bkmk_m"></a>M+N Gateway Pool Redundancy
-Every gateway pool is M\+N redundant.
-This means that an ‘M’ number of active gateway virtual machines \(VMs\) are backed up by an ‘N’ number of standby gateway VMs.
-M\+N redundancy provides you with more flexibility in determining  the level of reliability that you require when you deploy RAS Gateway.
-Rather than using only one standby RAS Gateway per active RAS Gateway VM \- which is the only configuration option with  Windows Server 2012 R2  \- you can now configure as many  standby VMs as you require.
+Every gateway pool is M+N redundant.
+This means that an ‘M’ number of active gateway virtual machines (VMs) are backed up by an ‘N’ number of standby gateway VMs.
+M+N redundancy provides you with more flexibility in determining  the level of reliability that you require when you deploy RAS Gateway.
+Rather than using only one standby RAS Gateway per active RAS Gateway VM - which is the only configuration option with  Windows Server 2012 R2  - you can now configure as many  standby VMs as you require.
 The Network Controller Gateway Service Manager feature efficiently uses the standby RAS Gateway VM capacity to provide reliable failover if an active RAS Gateway VM fails or loses connectivity.

 For more information, see [RAS Gateway High Availability](../../../sdn/technologies/network-function-virtualization/../../../sdn/technologies/network-function-virtualization/../../../sdn/technologies/network-function-virtualization/RAS-Gateway-High-Availability.md).

 ## <a name="bkmk_rr"></a>Route Reflector
-The Border Gateway Protocol \(BGP\) Route Reflector is now included with RAS Gateway, and provides an alternative to BGP full mesh topology that is required for route synchronization between routers.
+The Border Gateway Protocol (BGP) Route Reflector is now included with RAS Gateway, and provides an alternative to BGP full mesh topology that is required for route synchronization between routers.
 With full mesh synchronization, all BGP routers must connect with all other routers in the routing topology.
 When you use Route Reflector, however, the Route Reflector is the only router that connects with all of the other routers, called BGP clients, thereby simplifying route synchronization and reducing network traffic.
 The Route Reflector learns all routes, calculates best routes, and redistributes the best routes to its BGP clients.

 With Windows Server 2016 Technical Preview, you can configure an individual tenant's remote access tunnels to terminate on more than one RAS Gateway VM.
 This provides increased flexibility for Cloud Service Providers when faced with circumstances where one RAS Gateway VM cannot meet all of the bandwidth requirements of the tenant connections.